chrisjsewell/atomic-hpc/README.md

       tmpspace: 500gb # minimum free space required on the temporary directory
       walltime: 1:00:00
       queue: queue_name
-      email: bob@hotmail.com # this is not currently working
+      email: bob@hotmail.com # send email on job start/end
+      # NB: the emailling feature has recently been disabled on the Imperial HPC
       modules:
         - module1
         - module2